 The learning and teaching methods include:

-lectures, seminars, tutorials, consideration of case studies, research for extended essay.
-There are 33 hours of lectures and 6 hours of tutorials/seminars, arranged flexibly to reflect class cohort and topics of discussion.
+lectures, workshops, tutorials, consideration of case studies, research for extended essay.
+The face-to-face sessions are arranged flexibly to reflect class cohort and topics of discussion.

 Indicated Lecture Hours (which may also include seminars, tutorials, workshops and other contact time) are approximate and may include in-class tests where one or more of these are an assessment on the module.
 In-class tests are scheduled/organised separately to taught content and will be published on to student personal timetables, where they apply to taken modules, as soon as they are finalised by central administration.
 This will usually be after the initial publication of the teaching timetable for the relevant semester.

 Upon accessing the reading list, please search for the module using the module code: CHE1034

 |Medicinal Chemistry BSc (Hons)||1||Optional||A weighted aggregate mark of 40% is required to pass the module|

 |Medicinal Chemistry MChem||1||Optional||A weighted aggregate mark of 40% is required to pass the module|

 |Chemistry BSc (Hons)||1||Optional||A weighted aggregate mark of 40% is required to pass the module|

 |Chemistry MChem||1||Optional||A weighted aggregate mark of 40% is required to pass the module|